EventStore/documentation/docs/clients/dotnet/5.0/appending/README.md

-# Writing events
+# Appending events

-You can use the client API to write one or more events to a stream atomically.
+You can use the client API to append one or more events to a stream atomically.
 You do this by appending the events to the stream in one operation, or by using transactions.

 ::: note
 Sending events to a non-existing stream, implicitly creates the stream.
 :::

-It is possible to make an optimistic concurrency check during the write by specifying the version at which you expect the stream to be.
-Identical write operations are idempotent if the optimistic concurrency check is not disabled.
+It is possible to make an optimistic concurrency check during the append by specifying the version at which you expect the stream to be.
+Identical append operations are idempotent if the optimistic concurrency check is not disabled.
 You can find more information on optimistic concurrency and idempotence [here](optimistic-concurrency-and-idempotence.md).

 The writing methods all use a type named `EventData` to represent an event to store (described [below](#eventdata)).
 The client library doesn't perform any serialization work, so you'd need to serialize both your event and its metadata to byte arrays.
 It allows you to use any serializer.

-## Append to a stream in a single write
+## Append to a stream in a single batch

-The `AppendToStreamAsync` method writes a single event or list of events atomically to the end of a stream, working in an asynchronous manner.
+The `AppendToStreamAsync` method appends a single event or list of events atomically to the end of a stream, working in an asynchronous manner.

 Method definitions: